davisanderson11/jspsych-app/TUTORIAL.md

 ## Understanding the Project Structure

-Let's explore what was created:
+Let's explore some of what was created:

 ```
 stroop-experiment/